polyseam/platform-engineering/docs/cndi/README.md

 - **Provision Infrastructure**: Set up cloud resources (VMs, networking, etc.) on AWS, GCP, Azure, or even locally, all defined via code.
-- **Bootstrap your Kubernetes Cluster and Components**: Install a Kubernetes distribution on those resources complete with essential add-ons (ingress, cert-manager, etc.).
+- **Bootstrap your Kubernetes Cluster and Components**: Install a Kubernetes distribution on those infrastructure resources complete with essential add-ons (ingress, cert-manager, etc.).
 - **Deploy Applications via GitOps**: Integrate ArgoCD for GitOps so that your application manifests (Helm charts, YAMLs) are continuously deployed to the cluster from your git repo.